oracle-samples/oci-data-science-ai-samples/distributed_training/llama2/README.md

 After the fine-tuning process is complete, to test the new model, we have to merge the weights to the base model and upload to the OCI Data Science Model Catalog.

+### PEFT Weights Merging

 1. Create a notebook session with VM.GPU.A10.2 shape or higher.
 Specify the object storage location where the fine-tuned weights are saved in the mount path while creating the notebook session.
 2. Upload `lora-model-merge.ipynb` notebook to the notebook session
-3. Run the notebook for verifying the fine tuned weights.
+3. Run the notebook for verifying the fine-tuned weights.
 4. The notebook also has code to upload the fine tuned model to model catalog.

+### FSDP Weights Merging

+1. Create a notebook session with VM.GPU.A10.2 shape or higher.
+Specify the object storage location where the fine-tuned weights are saved in the mount path while creating the notebook session.
+2. Upload `load-back-FSDP-checkpoints` notebook to the notebook session and follow the instructions.

 ## Deployment